There are 2 reasons why you should invest in protecting your assets:

-The best castle defense is one where the living trust owns the LLCs and the LLCs own property.
-Imagine your assets are components of castle.
-Each barrier in your castle keeps you safer.
-The more the barriers the more the protection.
+The best castle defense is one where the living trust owns the LLCs and each LLC own property or a business.
 When tenants become hostile and have a reason to hire an attorney, they will first look for the ownership of record.
 If you do not have LLCs or a trust, they have the capability to knock on your door during dinner.
 If a hostile tenant comes at you, they will seek an attorney who is only interested in liquidating your assets to receive compensation.
-Contingency fees are only received if they are succesful in winning a lawsuit and if they can place judgements on assets.
-If they discover you have a castle, they will not likely take the hostile tenant’s case because it will be too much work for them.
+Contingency fees are only received if they are successful in winning a lawsuit and if they can place judgements on assets.
+If you have a castle, an attorney cannot see your other assets and will not likely take the case because compensation is unlikely.

 Your Trust Attorney – They are the architect of your castle.
 They will connect your trust to the LLCs and the properties.
 The key to the castle will be given to your executor in the event you suddenly become incapable of running your castle.
 Your executor who has keys to the castle should not be your attorney or family!
 The executor needs to be someone who you trust and has experience running or selling castles.
 A professional with real estate experience is highly recommended.
 Typically, this executor will receive some compensation for liquidating your castle.
 Somewhere in the vicinity of 5%.
 We have seen families ripped apart because they chose a family member to distribute assets.
 No matter how fair or honest that family member is, no one is happy.
 By selecting a third party, you will actually keep your family together.

 TIP: Never make the name of your trust similar to your family name.
 This is a very common mistake.
 This defeats the whole purpose of having a castle.
 If name your castle “Jones Family Trust” a plaintiff’s attorney can easily find all the LLCs and assets inside of the trust.
 Name your trust “Nickel & Dime Trust” or anything you want.